 What is red light therapy and photobiomodulation (PBM)

 Red light therapy, often referred to as photobiomodulation (PBM), is a form of light therapy in which specific wavelengths of red and near-infrared light are used to influence biological processes in the body.
-In contrast to heat treatment or cosmetic light, PBM is about how light energy is absorbed by the cells and acts as a biological signal that can support the body's own regulation and repair processes.
-The technology has been used for several decades in research, rehabilitation and clinical practice, and is today available for both professional use and home use.
-PBM primarily uses red light in the area approx. 620–700 nm and near-infrared light in the range approx. 780–1,060 nm.
-These wavelengths can penetrate skin and underlying tissue without damaging cells or tissue when used correctly.
+Unlike heat treatment or cosmetic light, PBM is about how light energy is absorbed by the cells and functions as a biological signal that may support the body’s own regulatory and repair processes.
+The technology has been used for several decades in research, rehabilitation, and clinical practice, and is now available for both professional use and home use.
+PBM primarily uses red light in the range of approx. 620–700 nm and near-infrared light in the range of approx. 780–1 060 nm.
+These wavelengths can penetrate the skin and underlying tissue without damaging cells or tissue when used correctly.

 How red light therapy works in the body – biology and physics

-When red or near-infrared light hits the body, the photons are absorbed by light-sensitive structures in the cells.
-The best-known mechanism is linked to the mitochondria, the cells' energy-producing organelles.
-Here, the enzyme cytochrome c-oxidase plays a key role in the electron transport chain and in the production of ATP, which is the cells' primary energy carrier.
+When red or near-infrared light reaches the body, the photons are absorbed by light-sensitive structures in the cells.
+The best-known mechanism is linked to the mitochondria, the cell’s energy-producing organelles.
+Here, the enzyme cytochrome c oxidase plays a key role in the electron transport chain and in the production of ATP, which is the cell’s primary energy carrier.

-Light absorption can contribute to more efficient electron transport in the mitochondria, better energy availability in the cells, improved utilization of oxygen and modulation of nitric oxide (NO).
-Nitric oxide is involved in cell communication and can indirectly support blood circulation.
-Red light therapy does not add energy in the same way as heat, but modulates biological signals, which is why the term photobiomodulation is used - light as a biological regulator.
+Light absorption may contribute to more efficient electron transport in the mitochondria, better energy availability in the cells, improved utilization of oxygen, and modulation of nitric oxide (NO).
+Nitric oxide is involved in cell communication and may indirectly support blood circulation.
+Red light therapy does not supply energy in the same way as heat, but modulates biological signals, which is why the term photobiomodulation is used – light as a biological regulator.

-Photobiomodulation as a biophysical signal, not heat or "energy" in the vague sense
+Photobiomodulation as a biophysical signal, not heat or “energy” in a vague sense

-Photobiomodulation is often wrongly described as pure heat treatment.
-In reality, PBM is about light that functions as a biological signal.
-When red and near-infrared light is absorbed in tissues, particularly in the mitochondria's cytochrome c oxidase, this can affect the cells' energy metabolism, redox balance and signaling pathways.
-The effect occurs before a significant increase in temperature, which clearly distinguishes PBM from both sauna, IR heat and other thermal methods.
-This is also the reason why PBM can be used purposefully in clinical contexts where heat alone is not desirable.
+Photobiomodulation is often incorrectly described as pure heat treatment.
+In reality, PBM is about light functioning as a biological signal.
+When red and near-infrared light are absorbed in tissue, especially in the mitochondria’s cytochrome c oxidase, this may influence the cells’ energy metabolism, redox balance, and signaling pathways.
+The effect occurs before any significant increase in temperature, which clearly distinguishes PBM from both saunas, IR heat, and other thermal methods.
+This is also why PBM can be used in a targeted way in clinical settings where heat alone is not desirable.

 What is red light therapy used for in practice